lmns-solutions/arduino-interactive-lessons/cpx/sensor-instrument.md

 {:toc}
 ---

-In this lesson, we will build on our last lesson—the [Button Piano](button-piano.md)—to make an interactive instrument that translates light levels into sound and light.
+In this lesson, we will build on our last lesson—the {% include tlink.html id='cpx-button-piano' text='Button Piano' %}—to make an interactive instrument that translates light levels into sound and light.
 It won't sound great but it will sound fun!

 <!-- TODO consider adding in a lil video of a theremin? -->